hutch/xamplr-pp/README.md

 all, I assure you of that, but it seems that this most involve entity definitions.
 Well, every one that I looked at did, can't say for what I didn't look at.

-== LICENCE
+## LICENCE

 xamplr-pp is licensed under the LGPLv3 (see LICENSE/COPYING)

-== CONTACT INFORMATION
+## CONTACT INFORMATION

-My email is hutch@xampl.com, feel free to contact me there, or you can use the facilities provided by Sourceforge.
+My email is hutch@xampl.com, feel free to contact me there

-== Copyright
+## Copyright

-Copyright (c) 2009 Bob Hutchison.
+Copyright (c) 2002-2010 Bob Hutchison.
 See LICENSE for details.